codehint-ng/controls/projects/html-compiler/README.md

 **!!!NOTE**
 To work correctly application in production, do not forget to register JitCompilerModule in your main app.module.
-The issue: Runtime compiler is not loaded.
-Register the @codehint-ng/html-compiler in your module:

     import { JitCompilerModule } from '@codehint-ng/html-compiler';

      @NgModule({
          imports: [
+             // workaround: The issue: Runtime compiler is not loaded.
              JitCompilerModule // !once only, !in main app.module only ...
           ],